- Stillwater Public Schools

 ALGEBRA I - 3010

 The course will cover all the Oklahoma Academic Standards for Algebra 1.
 The OAS objectives are listed under 4 main standards: Numbers & Operations, Algebraic Reasoning & Algebra, and Data & Probability.
 The course counts as a math credit for High School Graduation.
-A TI-NSpire graphing calculator will be a part of the class and will be available in the classroom only.
 The pace of the class is very rigorous, so the student must be prepared to complete daily homework assignments.
 A scientific calculator is recommended.

 GEOMETRY - 3040